 If you’ve recently been diagnosed with hearing loss or have discovered that your hearing isn’t what it used to be, the thought of getting a hearing aid can feel overwhelming.
 While understanding and learning about the different types of devices on the market is important, knowing how to take steps toward finding the right type of device can also help you get started.

 At Toronto Hearing , we are committed to helping our patients understand their options and make informed decisions when selecting a hearing device to suit their individual needs.
 In this blog post, we’ll walk you through 6 essential steps when considering your first set of hearing aids – from researching available technology and services to adjusting and caring for your new hearing aids.
 Let’s get started!

 1. Make an appointment with an audiologist for a hearing test and hearing aid evaluation.

 The first step in the hearing aid process is scheduling an appointment with an audiologist for a hearing test and hearing aid evaluation.
-This will involve having your hearing examined by an audiologist to determine the degree of hearing loss and to assess physical characteristics of the ear canal to determine which hearing aids are suitable style-wise, and which hearing aids have an appropriate amplification range.
+This will involve having your hearing examined by an audiologist in Toronto to determine the degree of hearing loss and to assess physical characteristics of the ear canal to determine which hearing aids are suitable style-wise, and which hearing aids have an appropriate amplification range.

 Discussing a person’s lifestyle is also a crucial part of the initial hearing aid journey.
 During the hearing test and consultation appointment, the audiologist will perform a needs-assessment.
 A needs assessment provides information to the audiologist about your lifestyle, health concerns that may affect hearing, manual dexterity to determine which type of hearing aid would be easier to insert, and what kinds of listening environments and social activities are important in your daily life.